 The market is segmented by type, component, delivery mode, and end user.

-By type, the global clinical trial management system market is segmented into enterprise CTMS and site CTMS.
+The global clinical trial management system market is bifurcated based on type into enterprise and site.

-Based on the component, the market is bifurcated into software and services.
+Based on components, the global market is bifurcated into software and service.

-On the basis of delivery mode, the market is categorized into cloud, web-based, and on-premises
+Based on delivery mode, the global market is bifurcated into the cloud, on-premise, and web-based.

-Based on the end user, the market is categorized into contract research organization, medical device companies, pharmaceutical & biopharmaceutical companies, and others.
+Based on end users, the global market is bifurcated into contract research organizations, medical device companies, pharmaceutical & biopharmaceutical companies, and others.

-Geographically, the global clinical trial management system market is segmented into North America, Europe, Asia Pacific, and the Latin America and the Middle East & Africa (LAMEA).
+The global clinical trial management system market is bifurcated into four regions: North America, Europe, Asia-Pacific, and LAMEA.